ngnmhieu/slab-dojo/DEVELOPMENT.md

     docker-compose -f src/main/docker/postgresql.yml up
     ./gradlew
-    yarn start
+    npm start

-[Yarn][] is also used to manage CSS and JavaScript dependencies used in this application.
+[npm][] is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
-You can also run `yarn update` and `yarn install` to manage dependencies.
+You can also run `npm update` and `npm install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
-For example, `yarn help update`.
+For example, `npm help update`.

-The `yarn run` command will list all of the scripts available to run for this project.
+The `npm run` command will list all of the scripts available to run for this project.

 ### Code Formatting